Go Back

 What to do:

-• Once a day, slowly open the swing-top (or twist-cap) just enough to hear a little fizz escape, then close it again.
+• Once every 1-2 days, slowly open the swing-top (or twist-cap) just enough to hear a little fizz escape, then close it again.

 • If your space is very warm or your drink is fermenting quickly, you might need to burp twice a day.